-Plaintiff alleges that the VA failed to comply with the review requirements mandated by VHA Directive 2004-029.
-At this stage of the litigation, plaintiff has sufficiently placed his negligent supervision claim outside the discretionary function exception.
-The court retains jurisdiction over plaintiff's negligent supervision claim.
+Plaintiffs allege that the VA failed to comply with the review requirements mandated by VHA Directive 2004-029.
+At this stage of the litigation, plaintiffs have sufficiently placed their negligent supervision claim outside the discretionary function exception.
+The court retains jurisdiction over plaintiffs' negligent supervision claim.